willox/gmod-csweapons/README.md

 The code we use to replicate these weapons is really outdated, so it doesn't contain the latest balance changes and recoils/spread patterns from the current CS:S.

 If you need to submit a pull request, please don't use garry's style of coding ( using unnecessary brackets in ifs, adding ; everywhere, ! && || instead of not and or), it's incredibly annoying to read and we don't care if garry , acecool or robotboy want to endorse it.
+If you see these being used when you are updating/changing the code feel free to change it.

 Most of the code is a straight port from c++, so the naming convention for variables is not exactly consistent ( mostly Jvs' fault )